Capital allowances for intangible assets

 These activities are treated as a separate ‘relevant trade’ for the purposes of claiming capital allowances.

 Specified intangible assets are treated as plant and machinery for capital allowances purposes.
-The normal wear and tear rules apply.
 A company may claim the amount of amortisation and any impairment charged in the Statement of Comprehensive Income in each accounting period.

 Alternatively, a company may elect to claim capital allowances over a fixed write-down period of 15 years at: